10 Halloween safety tips: All treats, no tricks

 Fasten reflective tape to costumes and bags to help drivers see you.
 Hold a flashlight or have kids use glow sticks to help them see and be seen by drivers while trick-or-treating.
 Look both ways before crossing the street.
 Use established crosswalks and sidewalks wherever possible, or keep to the far edge of the road facing traffic to stay safe.

 Examine all treats for choking hazards and tampering before eating them.
-Limit the number of treats you eat.

-5. Eye spy
+5. Eye spy.

 Lower your risk for serious eye injury by not wearing decorative contact lenses.